-The following is excerpted from the Berklee Online course Sampling and Synthesis in Film Scoring: Electronic and Textural Resources.
+The following is excerpted from the Berklee Online course Synthesis, Sampling, and Sound Design in Film Scoring: Electronic and Textural Resources.

 The music from the 1978 film Halloween was revolutionary, not just because director John Carpenter also composed the score, but because of Carpenter’s adventurous use of early synth pads and stabs, which helped him create one of the most powerful and creepiest soundtracks of all time.

 The late 1970s were a pivotal time for electronic music in the soundtrack format, and music like this was previously the domain of science fiction, but Carpenter discovered that the new electronic sounds lent themselves well to the horror genre.

 Halloween was a low-budget film, which cost around $300,000.
 There weren’t enough funds to pay a film composer, let alone an orchestra.
 Carpenter had studied music as a kid and played in bands.
 He then booked a studio in LA and connected with Dan Wyman—and eventually engineer Alan Howarth—to help him realize the soundtrack with synthesizers.
 The challenge was that they had to record the music without synchronizing it to picture since the technology had not been invented yet.
 They played and recorded the music to a click and a stopwatch, then matched it up with the film later on the 35 mm mag stock at the film studio.
 It’s amazing, the score works so well and really captures the horribly frightening vibe perfectly.